Dictionary of Revolutionary Marxism

 LUTHER, Martin (1483-1546)

-German reformer, founder of Protestantism (and Lutheranism specifically) in Germany.
+German church reformer, founder of Protestantism (and Lutheranism specifically) in Germany.
 He strongly supported the wealthy burghers (“middle class” citizens), noblemen and princes against the peasants and poor townspeople during the Peasant War of 1524-25.

 LUXEMBURG, Rosa (1871-1919)